 During the release of Bloodsport, 9/11 sadly occurred.
-This had supposedly had an impact on the release of the album due to Tommy Boy Records' offices being either in the World Trade centre, or the nearby office buildings.
+This supposedly had an impact on the release of the album, due to Tommy Boy Records' offices being either in the World Trade centre, or the nearby office buildings during the collapse.
 Several sources state that the album's release was then, by no other choice, funded by the band themselves.
 Is this true and could you elaborate more about this as it seems there has never been a definite explanation?

 I don’t really know the Tommy Boy being in the vicinity of Ground Zero part but I know we had a meeting and we decided to plough what we needed back into Sneakers.
 Of course, it’s a great album, how could we not?
 Maybe that meeting was another time about something else entirely but the answer to the question is yes, it’s true.
 I’ve always thought Tommy Boy just cocked it all up so now I feel a wee bit guilty.

 Could you possibly elaborate on the rumours that Sneaker Pimps had planned to write a biography of the band itself?

 I mentioned a book to Liam a few times maybe five, six years ago and it was mooted as something we could offer on a crowdfunding campaign but it was the last three years my drinking and I couldn’t personally follow through on much of anything beyond the excitement of the inspiration and planning of the ideas.
 But I was writing a lot of stories at that time and The Magnificent Radish (my working title - this was the joke name we always fell back on when trying to think of names for anything.
 But yes, Sneaker Pimps could have been The Magnificent Radish!) began writing itself.
 And as with everything Sneakers, it very quickly became something very different in concept to a biography of a band.
 What was worked on was becoming kind of special.
 Like I said, there was never any shortage of ideas.
 I would like to do something with the Blind Michael script and the Radish one day.